KARZ-TV: WB affiliation

-MyNetworkTV affiliation; Nexstar Broadcasting ownership
+MyNetworkTV affiliation; Nexstar ownership

 On February 22, 2006, News Corporation announced the launch of MyNetworkTV, which it developed as a programming option for UPN- and WB-affiliated stations that were not chosen to affiliate with The CW, which was founded by CBS Corporation and Time Warner on January 25 and would incorporate UPN and The WB's higher-rated programs within its initial lineup.
 On April 24, Equity Media announced that KWBF would become the market's MyNetworkTV charter affiliate.
 KWBF was rejected for the CW affiliation in favor of UPN affiliate KASN (channel 38), which then-owner Clear Channel Television confirmed on April 19 would become that network's Little Rock affiliate under a broader long-term deal that also involved its sister stations in Cincinnati and Salt Lake City.
 (KASN affiliated with The CW at that network's September 18 debut.)
 KWBF joined MyNetworkTV upon the network's launch on September 5, two weeks before The WB formally ceased operations; at that time, the station began branding itself as "My 42".

-On October 7, 2008, Channel 42 was acquired by Irving, Texas-based Nexstar Broadcasting Group, which had owned NBC affiliate KARK-TV since 2003, for $4 million.
+On October 7, 2008, Channel 42 was acquired by Irving, Texas–based Nexstar Broadcasting Group, which had owned NBC affiliate KARK-TV since 2003, for $4 million.
 On December 8, amid attempts by creditor Silver Point Finance to force the company into liquidation, Equity Media filed for Chapter 11 bankruptcy protection in the U.S. District Court for the Eastern District of Arkansas.
 The FCC approved Nexstar's purchase of KWBF on December 23, and the sale was finalized on January 30, 2009.
 (The purchase was legally consummated on March 12.)
 Nexstar assumed operational control of Channel 42 on February 1, 2009, with its operations being integrated into KARK's Victory Building studios in downtown Little Rock; concurrently, the station changed its callsign to KARZ-TV and began branding as "Z 42".
-(The base logo design and radio-inspired naming scheme adopted by KARZ on that date would later be applied to other Nexstar-run MyNetworkTV affiliates, including nearby sister stations KOZL/Springfield, Missouri and KSHV/Shreveport.)
+(The base logo design and radio-inspired naming scheme adopted by KARZ on that date would later be applied to other Nexstar-run MyNetworkTV affiliates, including nearby sister stations KOZL in Springfield, Missouri, and KSHV-TV in Shreveport.)